carpentries-incubator/ml4bio-workshop/_episodes/04-trees-overfitting.md

 Some pros of using decision trees:

-- easy to visualize and interpret
+- often simpler to visualize and interpret than other models
-- the classification can be visually followed, so it is easy to reproduce
+- the classification can be visually followed and performed manually
 - makes few assumptions about the data
 - can ignore useless features